jhap1982/giveituruguay/2003/2003-02-13 - Palais Omnisport de Paris Bercy, Paris, France/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-One Day (at a Time) part of JOHN
+5. One Day (at a Time) part of JOHN
-Universally Speaking
+6. Universally Speaking
-Suck My Kiss
+7. Suck My Kiss
-The Zephyr Song
+8. The Zephyr Song
-If You Have to Ask
+9. If You Have to Ask
-Hardcore Jollies tease
+10. Hardcore Jollies tease
-Latest Disgrace tease
+11. Latest Disgrace tease
-Parallel Universe
+12. Parallel Universe
-Ca Plane Pour Moi tease FLEA
+13. Ca Plane Pour Moi tease FLEA
-Otherside
+14. Otherside
-Throw Away Your Television
+15. Throw Away Your Television
-Don't Forget Me
+16. Don't Forget Me
-London Calling tease
+17. London Calling tease
-Right on Time
+18. Right on Time
-Warm Tape
+19. Warm Tape
-Can't Stop
+20. Can't Stop
-Soul to Squeeze
+21. Soul to Squeeze
-Give It Away
+22. Give It Away
-ENCORE BREAK
+<br>ENCORE BREAK
-Under the Bridge
+23. Under the Bridge
-Search and Destroy
+24. Search and Destroy
-Outro Jam
+25. Outro Jam

 ## Notes